KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 It is structural awareness of an unresolved cycle — the archetypal equivalent of a field sensing distortion at its periphery without being invaded by it.

 This awareness must be distinguished from distributed individuated awareness.
-Each sovereign essence that traverses L₄ on the emanatory path to embodiment inhabits a **House of Form** — a structural configuration within the archetypal realm — but does not share the Form's awareness as a collective pool.
+Each sovereign essence that traverses L₄ on the emanatory path to embodiment inhabits a **House of Forms** — a structural configuration within the archetypal realm — but does not share the Form's awareness as a collective pool.
-The Form is not a mind shared among all its inhabitants; it is the architecture through which individual essences are shaped on their way to embodiment.
+The Form is not a mind shared among all its inhabitants, yet neither is it a mute container.
+It is a stable mode of **conscious-awareness** proper to L₄ — an architectonic intelligence that patterns reality without moving declivously toward embodiment or crystallizing into reflexive L₃ selfhood.
-Centropic essences that have completed the return arc and reintegrated through L₃ and L₄ may possess a more refined awareness of the archetypal field — but this is individually achieved integration, not illicitly distributed cognition.
+Individual essences are shaped through it on their way to embodiment, while centropic essences that have completed the return arc and reintegrated through L₃ and L₄ may attain a more refined awareness of the archetypal field.
+But this remains individually achieved integration, not illicitly distributed cognition.

 ---